omidfarhang/omid.dev/content/posts/2010-04-14-please-give-me-your-username-and-password.en.md

 Nice try, but the email is just to generic to be actually taken seriously by anyone.
 I expect to see targeted emails in the next days (as we’ve already seen last year).

-Of course, we advise to never respond to such emails. if you did, <a href="http://sites.google.com/site/boelectronic/computer/security/phishing/after-phishing" target="_blank">What to do if you've responded to a phishing scam</a>.
+Of course, we advise to never respond to such emails. if you did, [What to do if you've responded to a phishing scam](http://sites.google.com/site/boelectronic/computer/security/phishing/after-phishing).